tizzo/Drupal.org-Git-Daemons/README.md

 #### Starting the daemon

-Start the daemon by typing `./drupalGitSSHDaemon.py`
+From inside this repository, Start the daemon by typing `./drupalGitSSHDaemon.py`